cdapio/hydrator-plugins/core-plugins/docs/XMLReader-batchsource.md

 **tableName:** Table name to keep track of processed file(s).

-**temporaryFolder** Existing hdfs folder path having read and write access to the current User, required for internal computation of the plugin.
-Default value is /tmp.
+**temporaryFolder** Existing hdfs folder path having read and write access to the current User, required to store temporary file(s) containing path of the processed xml file(s).
+These temporary file(s) will be read at the end of job to update file track table.

 Example
 -------